-- A composite score of at least 22 on the ACT or a score of at least 4540 1120 on the total of mathematics, critical evidence-based reading, and writing scores on the SAT, for admission to Montana State University-Billings, Montana Tech of The University of Montana, Montana State University-Bozeman, The University of Montana-Missoula, and The University of Montana Western; or - 3.
-A high school grade point average (GPA) of at least 2.5; or - 4.
-A ranking in the upper half of the school's graduating class. - II.
+Billings, Montana Tech of The University of Montana, Montana State University-Bozeman, The University of Montana-Missoula, and The University of Montana Western; or

+- 3. A high school grade point average (GPA) of at least 2.5; or - 4.
+A ranking in the upper half of the school's graduating class. - E. Temporary Mathematics and Writing Standards.
+Effective April 16, 2020 through September 1, 2021, students may demonstrate proficiency in Mathematics and writing as follows: - 1.
+Mathematics: - a.
+A cumulative high school GPA of 3.0 or higher; or - b.
+A cumulative high school GPA of 2.5 or higher AND an Algebra II course grade of C or better. - 2.
+Writing: - a.
+A cumulative high school GPA of 3.0 or higher; or - b.
+A cumulative high school GPA of 2.5 or higher AND a course grade of C or better in an 11th grade English course. - II.
 Provisional Admission: Students who do not demonstrate the ability to meet the mathematics and/or writing proficiency standards may be admitted provisionally to a four-year degree program on any campus of the MUS and without condition to a two year degree program.
 Operational rules pertaining to provisionally admitted students are: - A. Students must be informed of their admission status by letters that include the following points: - 1.
 The minimum mathematics and/or writing score(s) required compared to their score(s) that did not satisfy this requirement; - 2.
 An explanation of what they must do to attain full admission status - 3.
 Academic support services available to students, such as tutoring centers. - B. Provisionally admitted students must attain full admission status by completing at least one college-level mathematics and college-level composition course with grades of C- or better before completing 32 credits or 3 semesters, whichever comes last. - C. Provisionally admitted students may declare a major. - D. The term "provisional admission" has particular meaning in the Montana University System, under Board of Regents' Policy.
 It cannot be used to describe any other admissions status or situation in the System. - E. Provisional admission does not change existing rules within the Montana University System concerning financial scholarship eligibility, satisfactory academic progress, academic probation or suspension rules. - III.
-Enrollment Management Procedures: Campuses may apply admission review processes that 1) improve the likelihood of student success; 2) encourage rigorous college preparation among applicants; and 3) ensure balanced treatment of all student applications. - A. For applicants who exceed every criterion of undergraduate admissions standards, campuses may establish facilitated admissions procedures, and may identify such students with special privileges, titles, or honors. - B. For applicants whose transcripts and exam scores leave some question about the prospective student's success, additional documentation (such as essays, letters of recommendation, and/or portfolios) may be required before granting admission. - IV.
-Exemptions: All students must comply with the admissions requirements set out in Policy 301.
-Exemptions are used to admit students under special circumstances and must be used judiciously:
+Enrollment Management Procedures: Campuses may apply admission review processes that 1) improve the likelihood of student success; 2) encourage rigorous college preparation among applicants; and 3) ensure balanced treatment of all student applications. - A. For applicants who exceed every criterion of undergraduate admissions standards, campuses may establish facilitated admissions procedures, and may identify such students with special privileges, titles, or honors.